 Rotary Scholarship (Worldwide)

 Long-term opportunities usually fall into three categories: government, not-for-profit, and business.
-For business and not-for-profit organizations, entry-level opportunities will be hard to come by and it is best to target U.S. companies with international ties.
+For business and not-for-profit organizations, entry-level opportunities will be difficult to come by and it's best to target U.S. companies with international ties.
 You may first want to seek a U.S. based position.
-Once you have gained the necessary skills and experience, you will be more competitive for international opportunities that arise.
+Once you've gained the necessary skills and experience, you'll be more competitive for international opportunities that arise.

 Going Global—located in the CES menu on Cascade—is one of the best resources for an international job search.
 Beyond the 32 country guides written by local experts, the Going Global job search database pulls in postings from all over the world on a daily basis.
 Whether you’re looking for a U.S. based organization or headed overseas, start your search with Going Global.

 The Global Washington Careers In Global Development Center offers students access to available positions at more than 130 organizations dedicated to global development.
 Additional resources include:

 • Research on salary ranges for specific job types